What’s the Deal on Vacations, PTO, and Sick Leave?

 Vacations, PTO, and Sick Leave

-An employer may limit the number of consecutive days of vacation taken and control the scheduling of vacation days.
+An employer may limit the number of consecutive vacation days taken and control the scheduling of vacation days.
 Additionally, an employer may limit total accrued vacation hours by compensating employees as vacation time accrues or by setting a limit on the amount of vacation time that can be accrued.
 These limitations must be expressly stated by an employer.

 There is no legal requirement in California that an employer provide its employees with either paid or unpaid vacation time.